Jennifer Skiff: Books

+God Stories: Inspiring Encounters With the Divine

 Skiff started working on her first book, God Stories: Inspiring Encounters With the Divine, after what she described as a miraculous recovery from bone marrow cancer at the age of 32.
 It was published by Random House in 2008 and includes 100 stories of encounters with God, which she collected from people of various faiths, backgrounds and nationalities.
 Publishers Weekly called it "mysterious and faith-inspiring" and "inspiring if uneven".
 It was excerpted on Today.com.

+The Divinity of Dogs: True Stories of Miracles Inspired by Man's Best Friend

 Her second book, The Divinity of Dogs: True Stories of Miracles Inspired by Man's Best Friend, was published by Simon & Schuster on October 23, 2012.
 The book is a compilation of inspirational stories about dogs gathered from people's submissions.
 It reached number 8 on the Toronto Star nonfiction bestseller list in April 2015.
 The Divinity of Dogs was based on submissions Skiff received when writing God Stories.
 Starting in 2010, she spent over a year collecting submissions, photos, and interviews.
 The stories are told from the point of view of the dog owners.
 The book has a musical companion, The Divinity of Dogs: Music to Calm Dogs and the People Who Love Them, created by Skiff and pianist George Skaroulis.